-You may decide to pay your monthly Part D late enrollment penalty by check.
+You may decide to pay your monthly plan premium by check.
 You will receive a statement with payment instructions in the mail each month from our billing office.
 Plan premiums are due to Geisinger Health Plan by the first day of each month for that months' plan coverage.
-If you lose your statement or have questions about paying your Part D late enrollment penalty, please call Member Services (phone numbers are printed on the back cover of this booklet).
+If you lose your statement or have questions about paying your premium, please call Member Services (phone numbers are printed on the back cover of this booklet).

-Checks should be made out to Geisinger Health Plan.
+Checks should be made payable to Geisinger Health Plan.
 For your convenience, a payment slip and window envelope is included each month with your statement.
-Payments should be sent to Geisinger Health Plan, P. O. Box 829703, Philadelphia, PA, 19182-9703.
+Payments should be mailed to Geisinger Health Plan, P. O. Box 829703, Philadelphia, PA, 19182-9703.
 Checks should be received by Geisinger Health Plan on or before the 1st day of each coverage month.